 Master of Interior Architecture Track I

-Degree Requirements | Required Courses | Graduate Specializations and Certificates
+Apply | Degree Overview | Required Courses | Graduate Specializations and Certificates

 Degree Overview

-Our master of interior architecture degree allows students to complete an accredited professional degree in a stimulating academic environment that is characterized by cooperation, rigor, and a commitment to human quality in the interior environment.
+Our Master of Interior Architecture degree allows students to complete an accredited professional degree in a stimulating academic environment that is characterized by cooperation, rigor, and a commitment to human quality in the interior environment.

 In this program, students begin coursework in summer and share core design studios and courses with Architecture Track I students thus providing an interdisciplinary context for study and learning.